 - Offers thorough guidance on best security practices for secure application development (Introduction to various security frameworks and tools and techniques).

-- Covers latest industry standards such as OWASP Top 10 with practical demonstrations of vulnerabilities complemented with Hands-on Lab practice
+- Covers industry standards such as OWASP top 10 application vulnerabilities with a practical demonstration of vulnerabilities complemented with hands-on lab practice.

-- References to real-world analogy for each vulnerability (Understand and appreciate why Facebook would pay $33,000 for XML Entity Injection Vulnerability?)
+- Uses real-world stories for each vulnerability explained (Understand and appreciate why Facebook would pay $33,000 to the person who found a XML Entity Injection vulnerability?).